robinst/pict-rs/README.md

     GET /image/process.jpg?src=asdf.png&thumbnail=256&blur=3.0
     ```
     which would create a 256x256px JPEG thumbnail and blur it
+- `HEAD /image/process.{ext}?src={file}` Returns just the headers from the analogous `GET` request.
+    Returns 404 if the processed image has not been generated yet.
 - `GET /image/process_backgrounded.{ext}?src={file}&...` queue transformations to be applied to a
     given file.
 This accepts the same arguments as the `process.{ext}` endpoint, but does not wait
     for the processing to complete.